Back to Blog

 Browser text-to-speech

 Credit cards are a staple in personal finance, offering convenience and a line of credit when needed.
+In fact, a 2023 study by the Federal Reserve found that over 80% of U.S. households have at least one credit card.
 However, understanding how interest is calculated on outstanding balances is crucial to managing debt effectively.
+High interest rates can quickly turn a small balance into a significant financial burden.
 In this article, we'll break down the process of calculating daily interest on a credit card, providing you with practical examples and considerations to keep in mind.

 Most credit card issuers use the **average daily balance method** to calculate interest.
 This involves several steps and components: